jennanmiles/fifthProject/README.md

 # fifthProject
+screen shot is in my images folder

 ## Overview
 This is my day planner for the fifth homework assignment.
-A user can add input into to future hours, but no the current hour or the previous ones.
-They can save to local storage and remove.
+A user can add input into to future hours, but not the current hour or the previous ones.
+They can save to local storage and remove on click.
+It is responsive as well.

 ## Completed:
 * Responsive design